ofa/connect/docs/index.rst

 `Connect`_ is a Python/Django-based communication platform built in-house by `Organizing for Action`_

+**Regular Users** looking for documentation on how to use Connect should refer to our :doc:`/user/basic/index` section.

-**Administrators** looking for documentation on how to use Connect, you should refer to our :doc:`/user/index` section.
+**Administrators** looking for documentation on how to use Connect should refer to our :doc:`/user/admin/index` section.

 **Developers** looking for more information about installation and contributing to Connect can refer to the :doc:`/dev/index` section.